SAP/generator-easy-ui5/CONTRIBUTING.md

 First, make sure that you pull the latest state of the GitHub repository and then proceed with the following steps:

-1. Update the changelog: `npm run changelog`, commit and push the change with the commit-msg: `chore: update CHANGELOG.md`
+1. Update the version: `npm version patch|minor|major`

-2. Update the version: `npm version patch|minor|major`
+2. Update the changelog: `npm run changelog`, commit and amend the version change from step 1: `git add . && git commit --amend --no-edit`

-3. Push the new commit and tag: `git push origin --follow-tags`
+3. Push the new commit and tag: `git push origin --tags`

 A GitHub action will do the needful once the new tag has been pushed.